sharkdp/diskus/README.md

 *A minimal, fast alternative to `du -sh`.*

-`dup` is a very simple program that computes the total filesize of the current directory.
-It is a parallelized version of `du -sh` or rather `du -sh --bytes`.
-On my 8-core laptop, it is about five times faster than `du`.
+`dup` is a very simple program that computes the total size of the current directory.
+It is a parallelized version of `du -sh`.
+On my 8-core laptop, it is about nine times faster than `du` for a cold disk cache and more than twice as fast on a warm disk cache.

 ``` bash
 > dup